 Well, it looks like this!

-The idea behind the IsoChain makes a lot of sense as it uses Isometrics.
+The concept behind IsoChain exercise makes a lot of sense as it uses Isometrics.
 Isometrics is a training discipline that’s been used for a very long period of time with good success for building up strength.

-However, the results can often peter out due to running into limitations, such as, not having a quantifiable metric of how much force you’re putting into your workout.
+However, the results can often peter out due to limitations, such as, not having a quantifiable metric of how much force you’re putting into your workout.

-If you don’t have anything to measure, then there’s nothing to compare it to, and progress can diminish as a result.
+If you don’t have anything to measure, then there’s nothing to compare it to, and progress more often than not diminishes.

 This becomes an issue because it’s:

-So the solution to the problem seems simple, add a force gauge to the handle or chain to measure how much force you apply… and that exactly what IsoChain by Dragon Door have done.
+The solution to the problem seems simple, add a force gauge to the handle or chain to measure how much force you’re applying… and, that’s exactly what IsoChain by Dragon Door have done.

-The figure can be recorded and be used as a datapoint to improve on, the next time you do your training session.
+The figure can be recorded and be used as a datapoint to improve on.
+The next time you do your training session, you compare it to your old reading and slowly build up strength.

 How Does Dragon Door IsoChain Work?